-This Programme Memorandum, the Notes and the applicable Terms and Conditions, are governed by, and will be construed in accordance with, the laws of England and Wales.
-No assurance can be given as to the impact of any possible judicial decision or change to the laws of England and Wales after the Programme Date.
+This Programme Memorandum, the Notes and the applicable Terms and Conditions are governed by, and will be construed in accordance with, the laws of England and Wales.
+No assurance can be given as to the impact of any possible judicial decision or change to the laws of England and Wales or administrative practice in either such jurisdiction after the Programme Date.